Telluride, Colorado: Skiing era

 As the final ore carts were rolling out of the Pandora mine, tourists began to discover Telluride's views, skiing, and autumn color changes.
 After the brutal snow drought of 1976 nearly wiped out the embryonic ski and lodging industry, the town started to rebound economically.
 In 1978, Ron Allred and his partner Jim Wells bought a stake in the ski area to form the Telluride Company.
 They expanded the infrastructure by adding a gondola connecting Telluride with the Mountain Village.

 During the 1980s, Telluride developed a reputation as "Colorado's best-kept secret", which paradoxically made it one of the better-known resort communities.
 Wealthy skiers flocked to the mountain all winter, and sightseers kept hotel rooms full all summer.
 Telluride also became notorious in the drug counterculture as a drop point for Mexican smugglers and a favorite place for wealthy importers to enjoy downtime.
 The town was even featured in the hit song by Glenn Frey from Miami Vice, "Smugglers Blues".
 Telluride was living up to its Wild West history.
 This type of attention helped differentiate it from Aspen.
 The festivals and Telluride's bad-boy image attracted celebrities like Tom Cruise, Oprah Winfrey, and Oliver Stone.
 By the mid-1990s, Telluride had shed both its mining personality and drug image to establish itself as a premier resort town balancing modern culture with fascinating western history.
 In 2003, Prospect Bowl, an extension to the ski area opened, providing the resort with many new trails and runs.
 Most lifts in the area are high-speed quad chairs capable of holding four passengers.
 The highest lift on the mountain reaches 12570 ft.

+Culture and the arts

+During the summer off-ski months, Telluride hosts nationally popular music and film festivals.
+It has hosted the Telluride Bluegrass Festival since 1974, the Telluride Film Festival since 1974, and the Mountainfilm documentary film festival since 1979.